Lindemann (band): Origins and Skills in Pills (2013–2016)

 Lindemann and Tägtgren met around the year 2000 in a rock pub in Stockholm, when members of Clawfinger introduced them to each other.
-In 2013, when Rammstein was headlining a festival in Sweden, the German singer invited his Swedish bandmate to it.
-There, he told Tägtgren he would take two years off and wanted to write some music with him.
+In 2013, when Rammstein was headlining a festival in Sweden, the German singer invited Tägtgren to their show and proposed that they do a project together as Rammstein would be on a break for the next two years.
 They originally planned to do only one or two songs, but Tägtgren felt they were "too good" and wanted to write more.

 The name of the band "was the only thing we couldn't come up with".
 All names considered by the band were already taken by other groups, so they eventually accepted a suggestion by somebody else and simply called it "Lindemann", though Tägtgren was initially unhappy with it.

 On 28 May 2015, the band released its debut single "Praise Abort".
 Their debut studio album titled Skills in Pills was released on 19 June 2015.
-When asked about possible future live performances, Tägtgren said it will depend on fan response to the project.
-In November 2016, Pain's Facebook page teased that a concert would be happening on 9 November.
-Lindemann joined Tägtgren on stage to sing "Praise Abort".
+When asked about possible future live performances, Tägtgren said it would depend on fan response to the project.
+Lindemann joined Tägtgren and Pain on stage for an encore performance of "Praise Abort" on 9 November 2016 in Hamburg.

-F & M and departure of Tägtgren, Live In Moscow (2018–2021)
+F & M and departure of Tägtgren, Live in Moscow (2018–2021)

-In 2018, the duo made music for an adaptation of the play "Hänsel und Gretel" with Till Lindemann also appearing in the play.
-Also in September, Lindemann and Tägtgren announced a tour of Russia, Ukraine and Kazakhstan in support of Lindemann's book "Messer".
+In 2018, the duo composed music for an adaptation of the play "Hänsel und Gretel", with Till Lindemann also appearing in the play.
+In September, Lindemann and Tägtgren announced a tour of Russia, Ukraine and Kazakhstan in support of Lindemann's book "Messer".